New to BigCommerce?

 - Checking Show Copyright will display a copyright mark in you footer with the year.

-Lastly, the Payment Icons settings allows you to control which icons show in your footer, just above the credit messaging.
+Lastly, the Payment Icons settings allow you to control which icons show in your footer, just above the credit messaging.
 Just check or uncheck the box next to the payment method to show or hide that particular icon.

 The settings listed under Misc include everything that doesn't fit neatly under one of the tabs that precede it.
 Here, you can set a bunch of colors (Table Color, Error Color, Success Color, Input Color, Input Background, Input Border) as well as elect to Show breadcrumb links on pages, and customize the look of your Apple Pay Button Color (you can set that up in your BigCommerce dashboard under Store Setup>Payments>Digital Wallets).